rust-lang/book/src/ch21-02-multithreaded.md

 `send` for the case that sending fails.
 This might happen if, for example, we stop all our threads from executing, meaning the receiving end has stopped receiving new messages.
 At the moment, we can’t stop our threads from
-executing: our threads continue executing as long as the pool exists.
+executing: Our threads continue executing as long as the pool exists.
 The reason we use `unwrap` is that we know the failure case won’t happen, but the compiler doesn’t know that.